sharakadi/priority-queue/README.md

 * Unit tests.

 # Priority Queue
 The PriorityQueue<T> class has same methods signatures as System.Collections.Generic.Queue<T> class, but enqueued items have associated priority with them.
 When you call Enqueue, pass an item of type T and its priority (low, normal or high).
-When you dequeue item from priority queue, it will return items in specified order (by priority): high, normal, low.
+When you dequeue item from priority queue, it will return items in specified order (by priority): high, normal and low.
 It is also possible to convert priority queue to ICollection, ICollection<T> and IList<T>.
 Just use the respective extension methods.
 These wrappers are also syncronized.

 # IQueueContainer<T> and DefaultQueueContainer<T>